nebari-dev/nebari-docs/docs/docs/explanations/advanced-configuration.md

   - `existing` for deploying on an existing kubernetes infrastructure
   - `local` for Kind local cluster deployment

-- `domain`: Is the top level URI used to access the application services.
+- `domain`: the top level URI used to access the application services.
 For more information regarding the format of this field, see [Domain Format](/explanations/config-best-practices#domain-format).

 ### Continuous integration and continuous deployment

 `ci_cd` (Optional): This field is used to enable continuous integration and continuous deployment (CI/CD) frameworks on Nebari.

-QHub uses [infrastructure-as-code](https://en.wikipedia.org/wiki/Infrastructure_as_code) to allow developers and users of QHub to request changes to the environment via pull requests (PRs) which then get approved by administration.
+QHub uses [infrastructure-as-code](https://en.wikipedia.org/wiki/Infrastructure_as_code) to allow developers and users of QHub to request changes to the environment via pull requests (PRs) which then get approved by administrators.
-You may configure CI/CD process to watch for pull-requests or commits on specific branches.
+You may configure a CI/CD process to watch for pull-requests or commits on specific branches.
 Currently CI/CD can be setup for either [GitHub Actions](https://docs.github.com/en/actions) or [GitLab CI](https://docs.gitlab.com/ee/ci/).

 ```yaml
 ### Continuous integration ###